 Salvia divinorum seed project

 Salvia divinorum was my second plant after Cissus quadrangularis back in 2015 and so I was quite the gardening novice when I first got the plant.
-However I seemed to click instantly with it and felt a strong calling to grow it.
-Soon after receiving my first Salvia divinorum plant it even came to me in a dream showing me how to care for it and propagate it vegetatively for mass numbers.
-I can’t explain the connection I felt with this plant but I somehow already knew that this was my mission, and so off I set.
+However, it seemed to grow well for me from the moment I got it.
 I grew it for several years and during this time I honed my growing tek to the find the most ideal conditions I could for it, changing different variables one at a time until I found what it liked the most.
-I also gathered a number of the “Classic” Salvia divinorum clones over these years too.
+I also gathered a number of different Salvia divinorum clones over these years too.

 A photo with some of my first Salvia divinorum clones back in 2015 – ‘Blosser’ and ‘Bunnell’

-Now with several years experience growing this plant, having a number of different clones in my collection and a deeper understanding of botany, which I had been studying a long side any information on Salvia divinorum plants that I could acquire, I once again felt another calling – this time it was to produce seeds.
+Now with experience of growing this plant, having a number of different clones in my collection and a deeper understanding of botany, which I had been studying a long side any information on Salvia divinorum plants that I could acquire, I felt a calling to attempt to produce seeds.
 However I had also learnt this was regarded as near impossible and that seeds have never even been observed on plants in the wild.
 It seemed I had my work cut out for me, but I somehow I felt ready for the challenge.

 However this story isn’t all happy and positive.
 Right at the end of this seeding project I started to fear my plants had caught a virus as there was unusual unhealthy growth which I hadn’t encountered before.